Tools

 Both of these materials are guaranteed to make a difference in your cooking—but how do they compare?

-Whether you’re just getting started in the kitchen or you’re a professional chef, a high-quality skillet is a must-have for frying eggs, sautéing veggies—and everything in between.
-Two of the most common choices among home cooks are Enameled Cast Iron Skillets and Non Stick Frying Pans, renowned for their versatility and and ease of use.
+Whether you’re just getting started in the kitchen or you’re a professional chef, a high-quality skillet is a must-have for frying eggs, sautéing veggies, and everything in between.
+Two common choices among home cooks are enameled cast iron skillets and non stick frying pans, renowned for their versatility, no-stick surfaces, and ease of use.

-Cast iron skillets are poured into molds from molten metal, making them incredibly durable, generational pieces of cookware.
-Cast iron cookware is available in two varieties: enameled cast iron and unfinished cast iron.
+If not, these pans are poured, shaped, and cast from molten metal that then hardens, making them incredibly durable, generational pieces of cookware.
+Most cast iron cookware is available in two varieties: enameled cast iron and unfinished cast iron.

 Advantages of Cast Iron Skillets